tfukui95/tor-experiment/TorAttacks.md

 1. This attack has been performed by Panchenko et al. and is described in their paper called _Website Fingerprinting in Onion Routing Based Anonymization Networks_ [3].
-The paper describes website fingerprinting as another traffic confirmation attack, but can be performed by a local adversary.
+The paper describes website fingerprinting as another traffic confirmation attack, which is described in AS-Level Adversary section, but can be performed by a local adversary.
 For example, for people in oppressive regimes, who try to access websites that are located in outside countries, are still able to deanonymized by a local eavesdropper that is able to listen to the traffic traveling between the user and the entry node of the Tor network.
 2. __Fingerprinting__ is a kind of traffic analysis that involves observing a user's traffic and identifying certain patterns which can later be used in traffic confirmation to correlate what website a user may be accessing.